Review was updated on 10th October, 2019

 |Sports||The Final Draw, The Final Story, Andy Irons: Kissed By God, All For One, The Chosen Few|

-This costs a decidedly not-expensive $6.95 per month, or if you’d prefer to pay for an entire year up front it’ll cost you $69.50, effectively giving you two months of the year completely free.
+It costs a decidedly not-expensive fee of $6.95 per month, or if you’d prefer to pay for an entire year upfront it’ll cost you $69.50, effectively giving you two months of the year completely free (in addition to having your first month free of charge!)

 When DocPlay launched, there was originally an option to watch a small selection of docos free of charge, with some restrictions – ads, no HD, no viewing on streaming devices.
 That free tier looks to have been scrapped now, which makes perfect sense.
 The value of DocPlay is in the exploration of its library and finding something that grabs your interest, and $6.95 a month for full access to do that is trivial.